leonshumil/Sorting_Assignment/README.md

 # Sorting_Assignment

-## Students Name
+## Student Names
-Leon Shumil Kelrikh & Dvir solomon
+Leon Shumil Kelrikh & Dvir Solomon

 ## Selected Algorithms
 All five algorithms were implemented.
 For the experiments, algorithms 1 (Bubble Sort), 3 (Insertion Sort), and 4 (Merge Sort) were selected.